Random Projection

 Conclusion

 Random projection is a popular technique for dimensionality reduction because of its high computational efficiency.
-There’re two method to generate random matrices for projection: Gaussian matrix or sparse matrix.
-For s = 3 in Sparse Random Projection, the results for Gaussian Random Projection and Sparse Random Projection are almost the same.
-Another thing to consider in random projection is the target dimensionality k, larger k result in better projection accuracy but costs longer time.
+There are two ways to generate random matrices for projection: a Gaussian matrix or a sparse matrix.
+For $s = 3$ in Sparse Random Projection, the results for Gaussian Random Projection and Sparse Random Projection are almost the same.
+Another thing to consider in random projection is the target dimensionality $k$: a larger $k$ (equivalently, a smaller distortion bound $\epsilon$) results in better projection accuracy but takes longer.

 The Disqus comment system is loading ...